susanforme/blog/CONTRIBUTING.md

 ---

-Thank you for contributing to Saral Theme! 🎉
+Thank you for contributing to Spring Breeze! 🎉